Skip to main content

 Videos

-A 2-minute introduction to the Business Model Canvas - a tool that helps people design and develop business models for new ventures.
-This method comes from Strategyzer's best selling management book Business Model Generation and has been used by entrepreneurs and enterprises around the world.
+This short, two-minute video explains the Business Model Canvas.
+The tool helps people plan and build business ideas for new ventures.
+It comes from Strategyzer’s book *Business Model Generation* and is used by entrepreneurs and organisations around the world.

 • Yellow background with a white circular design featuring concentric rings in the top-left corner.